Seasonal Home Insurance: Coverage for Vacation & Second Homes Explained

 Find your best options in less than 2 minutes

-Most standard homeowners policies include a vacancy clause that limits or eliminates coverage once a home sits empty for 30 to 60 consecutive days.
-For a beach house you visit in summer or a ski cabin you open in December, that vacancy window can be breached every single year — often without the homeowner realizing it.
+Most standard homeowners policies include a vacancy clause that limits or eliminates coverage once a home sits empty for 30, 60, or sometimes 90 consecutive days, depending on the insurer.
+For a beach house you visit in summer or a ski cabin you open in December, that vacancy window can be breached every single year, often without the homeowner realizing it.

 Don't Assume Your Primary Policy Covers Your Vacation Home